rocas777/Bomberman/docs/README.md

 >There's also collision detection.
 For players if there is an input that will force the character into a wall it simply won't happen.
 As for the monsters, if it would happen they'll just choose another position if able.

 ### Bomb deployment and explosion
 >The player can press 'p' to deploy a bomb.
-The bomb will not explode for the first second so that the player has time to get to safety.
+The bomb will not explode for the first second so that the player has time to get to a safe spot.
 After the safety time expires the bomb will explode horizontally and vertically in a range of 2 for each side and destroy whatever it can (player, monsters, destructible blocks).
+For 250ms the bomb will left a fire trail that will kill monsters and remove a life from the player.
 >
 >![Explosion](screenshots/bomb_explosion.png)
 >
 > If the player is caught up in the explosion he will lose a life.

 ### Difficulty
 > There are 3 distinct difficulties.
 Each one only changes the way a monster moves.
-This way difficultyies aren't associated with a specific level (being that they are all fundamentally the same) but instead they are an attribute of each monster.
+This way difficulties aren't associated with a specific level (being that they are all fundamentally the same) but instead they are an attribute of each monster.
 > - Easy - The next tile the monster will move to is calculated at random
 > - Medium - The monster will move to the tile closest to the hero
-> - Hard - Similar to Medium the monster will chase the player but on this difficulty it will avoid bombs
+> - Hard - Similar to Medium, the monster will chase the player, but on this difficulty it will avoid bombs
 >
 > Pro tip: there's a really simple but hard way (hence the name) to defeat a hard monster.
 You just need to lure them into a place they cannot escape when you deploy a bomb.
 Good luck :)
 >